erik1066/pop-os-setup/README.md

 gnome-tweak-tool \
 gnome-shell-extensions \
 python3-pip \
+dconf-editor \
 libgconf-2-4
 ```

-## Enable Dark Mode and Improve Font Rendering
+## Improve Font Rendering

-The default font rendering in Pop!\_OS may appear blurry on most LCD monitors.
-I also happen to enjoy using the OS's dark mode.
-However, Gnome's OS settings application lacks the ability to set dark mode and to change font rendering.
+The default font rendering in Pop!\_OS may appear blurry on LCD monitors.
+Gnome's OS settings application lacks the ability to change font rendering.
 You must install the Gnome Tweak Tool to adjust these settings.
 Gnome Tweak Tool can be installed from the Pop!\_Shop or from a terminal as shown below:

 1. Run `sudo apt install gnome-tweak-tool`
 1. Run `gnome-tweaks`
-1. **Appearance** > **Themes** > **Applications** : Set to "Pop-dark" or "Adwaita-dark"
 1. **Fonts** > **Hinting** > Set to "Full"
 1. **Fonts** > **Antialiasing** > Set to "Subpixel (for LCD screens)"

-You can also install the "Arc" theme for Gnome if you prefer a Dark Mode alternative:

-`sudo apt install arc-theme`

 ## Increase the inotify watch count